notadamking/react-typing-animation/readme.md

 | onBeforeType |  function  |                                            () => {}                                            |    no    |
 | onAfterType |  function  |                                            () => {}                                            |    no    |
 | onFinishedTyping |  function  |                                            () => {}                                            |    no    |

+*Note: if `cursorElement` is set as an empty string, a React.Fragment element will be used to wrap children.*

 ### Backspace Component